GovTechSG/apex-cloud-notices/README.md

 ## How to update

 Copy the template markdown snippet from _template.md in the root folder and update your content accordingly.
-Newest content will be at the very top of the docs/home.md file so that it sorted by newest first
+Newest content will be at the very top of the docs/home.md file so that it sorted by newest first.

+Update the *Last updated* date in the same page when you are done.

 ## File Structure